Rucklab/ocd-net.com/content/homepage/about-ocd-net.md

 ---
-title: 'About OCD-NET'
+title: 'How does it work?'
-weight: 2
+weight: 1
 background: 'images/books-unsplash.jpg'
 button: 'Read more about OCD-NET'
 buttonLink: 'about-ocd-net'